Lapland-UAS-Tequ/tequ-modbus-lock/README.md

 # tequ-modbus-lock
 Seeed XIAO RP2040 compatible lock controlled via Modbus.

 ## NOTE!
 This code stores data to the onboard EEPROM, to store the devices Slave ID.
-The writing has been programmed so that it shouldn't destroy the EEPROM, since it has a limited write amount.
+If your device does not have EEPROM, you may need to use Flash EEPROM or other alternatives.

 ## Requirements
 - [Arduino IDE](https://www.arduino.cc/en/software)